 Specifications for this measure changed substantially for Federal Fiscal Year (FFY) 2019.
 Rates are not comparable with rates reported for previous years.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for either the 7-day Follow-Up or 30-day Follow-Up rate for this measure: AK, CO, GA, ID, ME, MT, and ND.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for either the 7-day Follow-Up or 30-day Follow-Up rate for this measure: AK, CO, and MT.

-The following states reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: NY and OR.
-CMS did not include the rates for these states.
+The following state reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: OR.
+CMS did not include the rates for this state.

 The Adult Core Set specifications include guidance for calculating this measure using the administrative method.
 Unless otherwise specified, the administrative data source is the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans, including behavioral health plans.